 How is red wine heart healthy?

-Red wine seems to have even more heart-healthy benefits than do other types of alcohol, but it's possible that red wine isn't any better than beer, white wine or liquor for heart health.
+Red wine seems to have heart-healthy benefits.
+But it's possible that red wine isn't any better than beer, white wine or liquor for heart health.
 There's still no clear evidence that red wine is better than other forms of alcohol when it comes to possible heart-healthy benefits.

 Antioxidants in red wine called polyphenols may help protect the lining of blood vessels in your heart.
 A polyphenol called resveratrol is one substance in red wine that's gotten attention.

 Resveratrol in red wine

 Resveratrol might be a key ingredient in red wine that helps prevent damage to blood vessels, reduces low-density lipoprotein (LDL) cholesterol (the "bad" cholesterol) and prevents blood clots.
 Some research shows that resveratrol could be linked to a lower risk of inflammation and blood clotting, which can lead to heart disease.
 But other studies found no benefits from resveratrol in preventing heart disease.